 - Any student absent for registration is considered "Missing" until their whereabouts are determined.
-The duty staff member should follow the below procedure to locate the missing student: - Attempt to make contact with student via phone and/or Teams - Check student's room - Check student's location and time stamp on Reach - Check Reach duty report and student's pastoral log for any notes on their whereabouts - Contact student's friends/roommates - o Continue to call and text student at 15 minute interviews - Contact student's parent/guardian - If no contact has been made within the hour the Head of Boarding should be informed.
-They will then follow the below steps: - Inform the Headmaster/SLT/DSL - Attempt contact with student again and inform them of requirement to contact the police - Inform the police - If student is at KPS on a study visa UKVI must be informed at the time a police report is filed - Once the police are involved, PBH will follow their directions - Once the student is located the senior staff member should inform the student's parent/guardian and the Headmaster/SLT
+The duty staff member should follow the below procedure to locate the missing student: - Attempt to make contact with student via phone and/or Teams - o Check the student's room - Check the student's location and time stamp on Reach - Check the Reach duty report and the student's pastoral log for any notes on their whereabouts - Contact the student's friends/roommate(s) - Continue to call and text student at 15 minute intervals - Contact the student's parent/guardian - If no contact has been made within the hour, the Head of Boarding must inform the Headmaster immediately, alongside SLT and DSL, ensuring a consistent escalation process across both boarding and day student incidents.Inform the Headmaster/SLT/DS; - Attempt contact with the student again and inform them of requirement to contact the police; - Inform the police; - If the student is at KPS on a study visa UKVI must be informed at the time a police report is filed; - o Once the police are involved, PBH will follow their directions; - Once the student is located, the senior staff member should inform the student's parent/guardian and the Headmaster/SLT.